loverdos/aquarium/doc/manual/source/adminguide.rst

    if data replication is a strong requirement.

 Before starting Aquarium with MongoDB, you will need to create a data schema and an account for Aquarium.
-To do so, execute the following commands
+To do that, execute the following commands:

 .. code-block:: bash

+  $ mongo
   > use aquarium
+  > db.addUser("aquarium", "aquarpasswd")
-  >
+  > db.aquarium.users.find()

 Aquarium automatically creates the following MongoDB collections upon first run: